openvinotoolkit/model_server/docs/llm/reference.md

 Check [tested models](https://github.com/openvinotoolkit/openvino.genai/blob/master/tests/python_tests/models/real_models).

+## Input preprocessing

+When loading the pipeline, model server loads not only model files, but also tokenizer configuration present in `tokenizer_config.json`.
+Make sure your tokenizer configuration is correct - results accuracy might depend on it.
+Also note that `tokenizer_config.json` with fields filled with incorrect datatypes (for example `"bos_token": {"key": "val"}`) **will not work at all and the pipeline with such tokenizer config will not load**.

+With correct `tokenizer_config.json`, on `completions` endpoint model server **will add `bos_token` at the beginning of the prompt** during tokenization.

 ### Chat template

 Chat template is used only on `/chat/completions` endpoint.
 Template is not applied for calls to `/completions`, so it doesn't have to exist, if you plan to work only with `/completions`.